dsoprea/PyInotify/inotify/resources/README.rst

 We've designed this library to act as a generator.
 All you have to do is loop, and you'll see one event at a time and block in-between.
 After each cycle (all notified events were processed, or no events were received), you'll get a *None*.
 You may use this as an opportunity to perform other tasks, if your application is being primarily driven by *inotify* events.
 By default, we'll only block for one-second on queries to the kernel.
 This may be set to something else by passing a seconds-value into the constructor as *block_duration_s*.

+**This project is unrelated to the *PyInotify* project that existed prior to this one (this project began in 2015).
+That project is defunct and no longer available.**

 ==========
 Installing